 Further information on the operation of the Board can be found in the Annual Report.
 Biographies of each of the directors can be found on a separate page of this website.

 The Company has established two sub-committees of the Board, an Audit Committee and a Remuneration Committee, the purpose of which are to review areas of the business mandated by the Board and to present findings and recommendations to the Board for its decision.
-A detailed schedule of matters reserved for the Board is in place.
+While the Board delegates certain of its duties, responsibilities and powers to the Committees, so that these can receive suitably focussed attention, they both act on behalf of the full Board, and the matters reviewed and managed by the Committees remain the responsibility of the Board of Directors as a whole.

 The activities of the Audit Committee are governed by terms of reference which cover its mandate, its composition, the independence and expertise of the members, frequency of meetings, and its responsibilities.